ldabreo/planningalerts-mobile/README.md

   </tr>
 </table>

-## Distribution
+## Where to get the app

-PlanningAlerts can be downloaded from the Google Play store [Here](https://play.google.com/store/apps/details?id=com.au.planningalerts)
+PlanningAlerts can be downloaded from the [Google Play Store](https://play.google.com/store/apps/details?id=com.au.planningalerts)

 ## Introduction